Ivan Franjic

-Ivan Frankie Franjic (born 10 September 1987) is an Australian soccer player who plays for Melbourne Knights in the NPL Victoria.
+Ivan Frankie Franjic (croatian:Franjić) (born 10 September 1987) is a former Australian soccer player, who last played for Melbourne Knights in the NPL Victoria.
+He currently a head coach for Whittlesea United in Victoria Premier League 2.

 Club career

 Victorian Premier League

 Franjic played at Junior level for Meadow Park Eagles, Melbourne Knights, and St Albans Saints.
 During the 2005 season he made his senior debut for the Saints, playing 39 times for a reward of five goals.
 He then moved back to his former Youth club Melbourne Knights where he played 50 times, scoring nine goals.
 After the 2008 season he moved to Oakleigh Cannons where his performances would soon earn him a move to the A-League with Brisbane Roar.
 Due to the Victorian Premier League being a semi-professional league, Franjic also was employed as a Carpenter.